 - Reinforce good behaviour by letting your little one know, that she has done a good job whenever she gets anything right.

-The 11th month is just shy of the big milestone of a year.
-By this month, your baby should have crossed several developmental milestones.
-You must discuss the progress your baby is making with the paediatrician and make sure that you take her to all doctor’s appointments.
+By 11 months of age, your baby should have crossed several developmental milestones.
+You must discuss the progress your baby is making with her paediatrician and make sure that you take her to all doctor’s appointments.

 Previous Month: 10 Months Old Baby Growth and Development